 The school works in partnership with parents to support a pupil’s development and address his or her needs to enable the pupil to achieve his or her potential.
 Extra support is provided when necessary, and in some cases, with parents’ consent, the school involves outside agencies to provide additional support.

 We have a dedicated team of Educational Teaching Assistants in school who support pupil across every subject.
-They are:

-What services are available?
+What services are available in Kirklees?

 We have forged some very effective links in our multi-agency approach to working to meet the needs of pupils with special educational needs.
 Some of the agencies we regularly work with are:-